Shipping a Car Cross Country? Understand the timing involved

 How long to ship a car cross country?

 The average transit time for shipping a car cross country door to door in the United States is 7-10 days.
 This is an average that can vary due to weather, traffic, other customer’s schedules, and what their trip entails.
 Enclosed car carriers like Intercity Lines can hold 5-7 cars.

 That is often at least 5-7 pickup windows and delivery times the car shipping companies need to work around.
 Sometimes car haulers pick up 6 cars on one coast and all the car shipments are going to the other coast and he has no other stops besides delivering those 6 cars.
 Other times they may be picking and dropping cars across the country adding to the transit time.

 Companies that use terminals to ship cars can have longer car shipping time frames.
 Terminals are warehouses that some companies utilize.
 Intercity Lines does not use terminals when shipping cars cross country.

 When using terminals companies hub cars at these warehouses and move them terminal to terminal using local and regional trucks until they are delivered.
 This can double the transit time because multiple trucks are shipping your car and the wait time in between shippings.

 Extra fees for strict pickup and delivery dates when shipping your car

-Therefore rarely will an auto shipping company be able to commit to a small window for pick up or drop off without charging extra.
-I.E., 1-2 days.
-That extra fee is to cover the cost of running a truck out of route or missing other freight to ensure they make your time frame.
-If you are shipping your car and only have a small window that you will be at the pickup and delivery locations, there are a few ways to avoid getting charged the extra fee for exact timing on your car transport.
+If you are shipping your car and only have a small window that you will be at the pickup and delivery locations, there are a few ways to avoid getting charged the extra fee by car transport companies for exact timing on your car transport.